juheemakwana/Diabetes-DataScience-ML/README.md

 - Generated a cleaned and preprocessed dataset ready for use in ML models.
 - This script is a foundational step for building ML workflows in the data science project.

+## Running Code from Google Colab in Jupyter Lab
+I initially developed the code in Google Colab.
+Now, I am running the file in Jupyter Lab.
+To achieve this, I converted the Jupyter Notebook (.ipynb) file to a Python script using the following command in the terminal: jupyter nbconvert --to script Python_code_part_I.ipynb

+To execute the Python script, use the command below in the terminal: python Python_code_part_I.py

 ## Uploaded output files from Part I: Data Cleaning and Binary Classification

 - Includes cleaned and preprocessed datasets: